mariano/snakefire/README.markdown

 Other OS should read [Python Keyring installation docs] [keyring-install].

+#### PyOpenSSL ####

+For *Ubuntu based* systems, PyOpenSSL is in the official repositories, and can be installed the following way:

+		$ sudo apt-get install python-openssl

+For *Arch Linux*, PyOpenSSL is in the extra repository, and can be installed with:

+		$ pacman -S pyopenssl

 #### Twisted ####

 For *Ubuntu based* systems, Twisted is in the official repositories, and can be